mgoldcoin/mgold/technical-details/mass-transfer-transaction.md

 There is just a single new REST endpoint, `/assets/masstransfer`, to sign and send a mass transfer transaction.
 Like its counterparts, it requires authentication using `X-Api-Key` header.

 Just as with other transaction types, `/transactions/sign` can be used to create and sign a Mass Transfer transaction without broadcasting it.
 Use `/transactions/broadcast` to broadcast a signed transaction.

-### Related Changes

-There's currently a limit of 6,000 transactions per block.
-This works well as long as all transactions have about the same size.
-With the introduction of Mass Transfer this is no longer the case, as this transaction can take up to 5K bytes.
-Hence, we'll need to set block limit in bytes.

-So the new maximum block size is going to be 1M bytes.
-The limit on microblock is not changing, and remains 255 transactions per microblock.

-Both the Mass Transfer transaction and the new block size limit will go through feature activation routine under Feature \#3.